liuyuran/minecraft-unity/readme.md

 All document is base on chinese, but I can use some english and few japanese, so feel free if someone want create issue.

+If you interest on that, and want to compile, please note, that project is a subproject of https://github.com/liuyuran/minecraft-csharp.

+And should create `Scripts/PreCompile` folder and compile the `minecraft-base` first, after the two step, you can open it via rider or unity editor.

 progress
 ---
 [x] show blocks by unity dots and physics